google/copybara/docs/reference.md

 ask_for_confirmation|`boolean`<br><p>Indicates that the tool should show the diff and require user's confirmation before making a change in the destination.</p>
 dry_run|`boolean`<br><p>Run the migration in dry-run mode.
 Some destination implementations might have some side effects (like creating a code review), but never submit to a main branch.</p>
 after_migration|`sequence`<br><p>Run a feedback workflow after one migration happens.
 STILL WIP</p>
+change_identity|`string`<br><p>By default, Copybara hashes several fields so that each change has an unique identifier that at the same time reuses the generated destination change.
+This allows to customize the identity hash generation so that the same identity is used in several workflows.
+At least ${copybara_config_path} has to be present.
+Current user is added to the hash automatically.<br><br>Available variables:<ul>  <li>${copybara_config_path}: Main config file path</li>  <li>${copybara_workflow_name}: Main config file path</li>  <li>${copybara_reference}: The requested reference.
+In general Copybara tries its best to give a repetable reference.
+For example Gerrit change number or change-id or GitHub Pull Request number.
+If it cannot find a context reference it uses the resolved revision.</li>  <li>${label:label_name}: A label present for the current change.
+Exposed in the message or not.</li></ul>If any of the labels cannot be found it defaults to the default identity (The effect would be no reuse of destination change between workflows)</p>